This is our Response to the above interview published by the Marshall Project

 The lack of commitment became apparent almost immediately.
 I have the web site Life for Pot and the nonviolent marijuana offenders that I advocate for waited patiently for their evaluation by cp-14.
 Surprisingly some were rejected, and others accepted to the project and were told they would be assigned an attorney.
 Those fortunate inmates who were assigned an attorney would sometimes just receive a notification that they were represented and hear nothing more.
 We urged them to submit their own and wait.

 This is not just a passing interest for me.
-I have a 69 year old brother, John Knock, who has two life sentences for a nonviolent marijuana conspiracy.
+I have a 70 year old brother, John Knock, who has two life sentences for a nonviolent marijuana conspiracy.
+John is a first time offender and at sentencing the judge said that there were no victims.
 He has been incarcerated since 1996 and has never had an infraction.
 His prison resume is impeccable.
 He is a first time offender.
 On January 18, his clemency petition was denied by President Obama.

 These are the numbers that tell you about the mercy and compassion during the Obama administration.
 The promise was 10,000 or more.

 1,715 Clememcy's granted – we could only find 39 for nonviolent marijuana only offenders.
 The rest were denied or left pending.
 The USSC reported over 60.
 Their criteria was to include offenders with drug conspiracy charges where marijuana was the major drug.
 Our criteria is marijuana only.

 Over 18,000 petitions for clemency were denied

 Over 4,000 petitions for clemency we closed without action

 Over 8,000 petitions for clemency were left pending in the Pardon Attorney’s office for the next administration.

 I must reject Mr. Eggleston’s assertion that he had better information and insight than the attorneys, advocates, or families about who was a good candidate for release.
 He asserts that he and President Obama looked over all the applicants and rejected all but 1,715.